Internal Revenue Service, Treasury.

 (1) 5 U.S.C.
 552a(c)(3).
-This provision of the Privacy Act provides for the release of the disclosure accounting required by 5 U.S.C.
+These provisions of the Privacy Act provide for the release of the disclosure accounting required by 5 U.S.C.
 552a(c)(1) and (2) to the individual named in the record at his/her request.
 The reasons for exempting this system of records from the foregoing provisions are:

 (i) The release of disclosure accounting would put the tax exempt or government entity subject to investigation, or individuals connected with those entities, on notice that an investigation exists and that such person is the subject of that investigation.

 (ii) Such release would provide the tax exempt or government entity subject to investigation, or individuals connected with those entities, with an accurate accounting of the date, nature, and purpose of each disclosure and the name and address of the person or agency to which disclosure was made.
 The release of such information to the individual covered by the system would provide the individual or entity subject to investigation with significant information concerning the nature of the investigation and could result in the altering or destruction of documentary evidence, the improper influencing of witnesses, and other activities that could impede or compromise the investigation.
 In the case of a delinquent account, such release might enable the subject of the investigation to dissipate assets before levy.

 (iii) Release to the individual of the disclosure accounting would alert the individual as to which agencies were investigating the tax exempt or government entity subject to investigation, would provide information concerning the scope of the investigation, and could aid the individual in impeding or compromising investigations by those agencies.